Hiring a summer nanny? Payroll and taxes, handled.See how →

 What's a W-2c and when do I need one?

 A W-2c is a corrected W-2.
-You'll need one if you discover errors on a W-2 you've already filed — wrong Social Security number, incorrect wages, or miscalculated taxes.
+You'll need one if you discover errors on a W-2 you've already filed: wrong Social Security number, incorrect wages, miscalculated taxes, or a wrong Code TT amount.
 File the W-2c with the SSA as soon as you find the error and give your employee a copy.

 Sources & Verification